Facts about Robert Wadlow

 Robert Wadlow Biography

-Robert Pershing Wadlow was, for much of his brief lifespan, the world’s tallest man.
-He was 8 feet and 11 inches tall when he died at the young age of 22.
+Robert Pershing Wadlow was, for much of his brief life, the world’s tallest man.
+He was 8 feet and 11 inches tall (roughly 2.72 meters) when he died at age 22.

 After his death, Robert Wadlow gained extra fame from his annual listing as the world’s tallest man in the Guinness Book of World Records.

 Robert Wadlow was the only person in his family of unusual height, according to the Alton Museum of History.
-He had two sisters, Betty and Helen, and two brothers, Eugene and Harold Jr., all of whom were normal size and weight.
+He had two sisters, Betty and Helen, and two brothers, Eugene and Harold Jr., all of whom were normal size and weight… The tallest woman recorded in modern times was Zeng Jinlian of China (1964- 1982) who was 8’1″ tall at her death from cerebral hemorrhage at age 18; as with Wadlow, her extreme growth was caused by a pituitary abnormality.